hacks-guide/Guide_Vita/docs/using-henlo.md

 #### Section I - Launching HENlo

 1. Launch the browser and go to the following URL on your device: `http://jailbreak.psp2.dev`
-    + If you get an error and cannot proceed, [follow this troubleshooting guide](troubleshooting#a-browser-based-exploit-is-not-working)
+    + If you get an error and cannot proceed, follow our <router-link to="troubleshooting#a-browser-based-exploit-is-not-working">troubleshooting guide</router-link>
 1. If the exploit was successful, you should be greeted by a screen titled "henlo-bootstrap"

 #### Section II - Installing HENkaku and VitaDeploy